punxaphil/maxi-media-player/README.md

 ### HACS

-This card is available in HACS (Home Assistant Community Store)
+Recommended way of installing this card is with HACS (Home Assistant Community Store).

 ### Manual